llollox/FinalProjectIntrosde2013/WebAppRest/README.md

 **GET**  ```/exercisecategory```

-Returns the list of all the categories of exercises.
+Returns the list of all the categories of exercise categories.

 **GET**  ```/exercisecategory/{id}```